Daunoras/FitnessApp/README.md

 TO DO:

 * Display training sessions in a calendar layout;
-* Adding a training session automatically opens the session allowing to add exercises;
 * Statistics chart:
   * axis & labels;
   * filtering by date;